YU-Zhejian/art_modern/docs/Usage-art_modern.md

   - Introduced in [1.3.0](#v-1.3.0-section).
 - If a 3-column (stranded) coverage file or input in format of `pvsim3_transcripts` is provided, the coverage will be intepreted as-is.

-For example, if you specified `--read_len_1 10 --read_len_2 150` with unified coverage 5, you'll be likely to see:
+For example, if you specified `--read_len_1 10 --read_len_2 150` with unified/unstranded coverage 5 and PE library construction mode, you'll be likely to see:

 ```text
 |================================================|